Murphy316/mdfile/docs/maintain.md

 3. Download the forked solution app in your local by following [build.md](./build.md)

 4. (**Optional**) If you have Contributors, you also have to make the connection between your local and the master branch for the solution app.
-You have to check out is your local up-to-date with master branch or not before you wants to make a pull request.
-If you don't do so yu might over-write others work.
+You have to check out is your local up-to-date with the master branch or not before you want to make a pull request.
+If you don't do so you might over-write others' work.

-   * Checkout your remote url, run following command in terminal:
+   * Checkout your remote URL, run following command in terminal:
    ```sh
    $ git remote -v
     origin  https://github.com/${your_repo}/CITZ-IMB-Capstone2020 (fetch)
     origin  https://github.com/${your_repo}/CITZ-IMB-Capstone2020 (push)
    ```

-   * Adding a upstream url, run following command in terminal:
+   * Adding an upstream URL, run following command in terminal:
    ```sh
    $ git remote add upstream https://github.com/bcgov/CITZ-IMB-Capstone2020.git
    ```
-   * Checkout your remote url again, run following command in terminal:
+   * Checkout your remote URL again, run following command in terminal:
    ```sh
    $ git remote -v
     origin  https://github.com/${your_repo}/CITZ-IMB-Capstone2020 (fetch)